 - Specialist one-to-one support

-Your nationality, residency status and course all affect the type of funding available to you.
-Some students need to apply to their funding body, whilst others access funding through the University.
+Your nationality, residency status and course all affect how you access funding.
+Some students apply for Disabled Students’ Allowances (DSAs) through their funding body.
+Others access funding through the University.

 Disabled Students’ Allowances (DSAs)